What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 The door is open.

-Now let’s see when you use l’, which is the contracted form of la.
+Now let’s see when you use l’, which is the shortened form of la.

 When to use “l’ “

-L’ is used in front of any feminine nouns or adjectives beginning with… you guessed it again, a vowel.
+L’ is used in front of any feminine noun or adjective that begin with… you guessed it again, a vowel.

-Let’s see a few examples with A, E, I, O and U.
+Let’s look at a few examples with A, E, I, O and U.

 L’arancia è matura.